emacsmirror/enhanced-evil-paredit/README.md

 * Handles paste using `p` and `P`, ensuring that the pasted text has balanced parentheses.
 * Fix call to a non-existent function `(evil-called-interactively-p)`, which has been replaced by `(called-interactively-p 'any)`.
 * Add new functions: `enhanced-evil-paredit-backward-delete` and `enhanced-evil-paredit-forward-delete`.
 * `enhanced-evil-paredit-mode` only uses the paredit functions when `paredit-mode` is enabled.
 It acts as a wrapper that delegates commands to Paredit when Paredit is enabled and otherwise uses standard Evil commands.
-(The difference in behavior is that with Paredit, structural editing operations maintain balanced parentheses, whereas without Paredit, the same operations are handled by Evil motions and can break Lisp structure.)
+(The difference in behavior is that with `paredit-mode`, structural editing operations preserve balanced parentheses and Lisp structure, whereas without `paredit-mode`, the same operations rely on Evil motions and can disrupt parentheses and overall code structure.)
 * Add lexical binding with `lexical-binding: t`.
 * Suppress Emacs Lisp warnings and add Melpa tests.
 * Refactor and improve `enhanced-evil-paredit`.